xiongtoto0526/Scirpt/java/gradle-demo/readme.md

-You want init a gradle project by command with the source code ? so,follow me:
+You want init a gradle project by command with the source code ? follow me:

 1. download the the src dir .
 2. in terminal, use : gradle init .